anandhukrishna1998/car_price_prediction/README.md

 Follow these steps to use the project:

 1. Prepare your dataset or use the provided example dataset.
-2. Explore the Jupyter Notebook provided (`Car_Price_Prediction.ipynb`) to understand the workflow and code.
+2. Explore the Jupyter Notebook provided (`model-industrialization-final`) to understand the workflow and code.
 3. Train the machine learning models using the provided notebook or scripts.
 4. Use the trained models for predicting car prices based on input features.